DOSull/Spatial-Analysis-and-Modelling/labs/week-02/00-making-maps-in-r.md

 The result tells us that we successfully read a file that contains 103 features (i.e. geographical things), and that each of those features has 9 'fields' of information associated with it.
 Note that to find out more about `st_read` and how it works you can type `?st_read` at any time&mdash;the `?` immediately before a function name provides help information.
 For help on a package type `??` before the package name, i.e., `??sf`.

 Back to the data we just loaded.
-We can see a feel for the data using the `as_tibble` function from the `tidyr` package.
+We can get a feel for the data using the `as_tibble` function from the `tidyr` package.
 This is a generic function for examining datasets, and shows us the first few rows and columns of the data in a convenient format.

 ```{r}
 library(tidyr)